FDA/Mechanistic-COVID-19-Model/Fig4b/README.md

 ## This code generates "Figure 4b Intracellular nucleoside triphosphate (TP) concentration following in vitro incubation with the parent drug remdesivir"
-It runs Intracellular simulations for a population of 2000 virtual patients to produce nucleoside triphosphate (TP) concentration time course.
+It runs intracellular remdesivir PK simulations for a population of 2000 virtual patients to produce intracellular nucleoside triphosphate (TP) concentration time course inside HAE culture during in vitro incubation of remdesivir.
 In addition to simulating the whole population, an option is also given in the code to simulate a single best-fit (optimum) patient, which is much faster.

 ## Running the code---------------------------------------------------------
 All simulations are run in R-4.0.2